 Try our new on-line subscription order form.

-to Dan Kelly of Luck of the Irish Trophy & Awards, in South Bend, IN, for sending comments on an Ad Express card.
+to Colleen Halvorson of Dakota East Trophies & Engraving in Grafton, ND, for sending comments on an Ad Express card.
 Don't forget to keep sending in your comments on the Ad Express cards.
 Ad Express Card included in each issue.
 You can be a winner too!
 By utilizing our Ad Express Reader Service program, you can request information directly from suppliers and be entered into our monthly subscription drawing.
 There are three ways to participate: Fill out the Ad Express Card included in every issue and mail or fax it back to us; fill out the Ad Express E-Card on our website or request information from the Ad Express Reader Service card that is e-mailed to subscribers each month.
 Good luck!

 Tip: The Final Touch